BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 # BoldContacts

-BoldContacts is an app that helps you browse your contacts and connect with them.
+BoldContacts™ is an app that helps you browse your contacts and connect with them.

 BoldContacts is intended for people who experience vision disabilities, cognitive disabilities, or motor disabilities.
 The app displays each contact with a large photo, large text, and large buttons.